hardikmodha/vscode-create-tests/README.md

 ### 1. Default template

-The default template for any file can be specified by overriding the configuration `testRunner.template.default`.
+The default template for any file can be specified by overriding the configuration `fileGenerator.template.default`.
 Default value for this template is: `"import ${moduleName} from '${modulePath}';"` Here, `moduleName` and `modulePath` are special placeholders, which gets replaces with the source file name and the relative path to the source file respectively.

 ### 2. Language-specific templates

-When creating the test files, this extension reads the configuration for the template specified by `testRunner.template.<file-extension>`.
-So if your file name is `MyFile.js` then the extension will read the configuration `testRunner.template.js` for the template.
+When creating the test files, this extension reads the configuration for the template specified by `fileGenerator.template.<file-extension>`.
+So if your file name is `MyFile.js` then the extension will read the configuration `fileGenerator.template.js` for the template.
 If it finds one then it will write the content of the template into the created test file.

 **Note**: Language-specific templates have higher priority over the default template.